rioam2/witigo/README.md

 Command line tool and library for generating host bindings in golang for WebAssembly (WASM) Components.
 This is useful for building applications that consume WebAssembly modules that leverage high-level component types defined in WIT (WebAssembly Interface Types).

+This project aims to provide a full implementation of the WebAssembly Component Model for usage in Golang host runtimes, including support for all WIT types and function signatures.
+See [CanonicalABI.md](./docs/CanonicalABI.md) for details on the canonical ABI used as a source of truth for implementation business logic.

 Here is an example of how `witigo` transforms a WIT type into its corresponding Go type:

 ![type-transformation-example](./docs/type-illustration.svg)